uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 # Points against Big Tech jobs
 ## Hyper-specialization
 A lot of Big Tech is about running products and lines business that are years to decades old.
-This practically means the price of mistakes is extremely high, and this breeds a culture that's extremely technologically risk-averse.
-One very common pattern resulting from tht is relying on grossly over-qualified specialists who are very carefully coaxed into regressive jobs maintaining such products.
-Over time, the organization bleeds too many people to even be capable of considering transformative changes; this is especially true for the leadership.
+This practically means the price of mistakes is extremely high, and this breeds a culture that's technologically risk-averse; indeed, I consider many leaders in the field to be simply incapable of leading deep technological change.

 Although Big Tech likes to brag about super advanced technology, the truth is that most employees are doing mostly "meh" engineering.
+There are two core reasons for that:
+1. Most work is application work in any case, and application work is much more about knowing and understanding a single set of APIs than anything else.
+Beyond a certain point, such knowledge hindreds learning new approahces or technologies, which in turn causes career drag.
-For the reason stated above, the technological "backbone" of most companies is almost always a few years behind of what's considered state of the art in its field; it has been most likely maintained by fairly inexperienced people under a lot of stress to demonstrate some achievement in their periodic reviews -- all of that means that a typical employee spends most of their time fighting the consequences of other people's bad choices, instead of learning how to make good choices of their own.
+2. Business continuity discourages dramatic changes in the code base.
+Indeed, the typical case is that most code is maintained incrementally.
+When changes happen, they are often made by fairly inexperienced people who are under a lot of stress to demonstrate achievements in their periodic reviews.
+   This pattern causes very bad code quality, which causes new employees spends most of their time fighting the consequences of other people's bad choices, instead of learning how to make good choices of their own.

-While figuring out how to meet business objectives given a specific technical stack while minimizing risk is an important skill, it is only one of many required to turn aspiring professionals into good ones; and for those of us who have been blessed by a professional flame, overindulging in this line of work definitely quenches this flame.
+From the employee growth perspective, while the above two modes are important, they are only a small part of what it takes to turn aspiring professionals into good ones; and for those of us who have have a passion for engineering, overindulging such work definitely quenches this passion.

 ## Impacted well-being
 Big Tech employs a lot of people who already have a decent salary.
 This is a great recipe for projects not getting anywhere, especially because big organizations